wghile/PM-Tool-React/README.md

 ## How to Use

 - Currently user authentication is not set up, so users can click on the 'PMT' logo at the top of the application to navigate to the start page
-- The start page is where the user can view their properties, edit, and add new properties
+- The start page is where the user can view their properties, edit, and add new properties and see list of contacts
 - To see more information on the property the user will click on the property name for the list and the user will be redirected to that property's dashboard.
 The Dashboard has 3 "pages":
   1. Dashboard Home Page - simple display of address
   2. Service Requests - track maintenance requests